Seeed-Solution/Solution_IndoorPositioning_H5/README.md

 ## Running the System

 1.  **Prepare Configuration Files:**
-    *   Ensure `server/server_runtime_config.json` exists and is correctly configured with your MQTT broker details and desired server port.
-You can do this via the UI once the server is running, or create it manually first.
+    *   **Server Runtime Config:** Ensure `server/server_runtime_config.json` exists and is correctly configured with your MQTT broker details and desired server port.
+You can create this file manually based on the example above, or configure it via the UI after starting the server and frontend for the first time.
-    *   Have your map & beacon configuration JSON (from the miniprogram tool) ready to paste into the UI.
+    *   **Map & Beacon Config:** Have your map & beacon configuration JSON (exported from the miniprogram tool) ready to paste into the UI.

 2.  **Start Backend Server:**
+    *   Navigate to the project root directory.
+    *   Activate your Python virtual environment (e.g., `source .venv/bin/activate`).
+    *   Run the Uvicorn server:
     ```bash
-    # Navigate to the project root directory
-    # Activate virtual env: source .venv/bin/activate

-    # IMPORTANT: Run WITHOUT --reload for stable MQTT and WebSocket operation
+    # IMPORTANT: Run WITHOUT --reload for stable MQTT and WebSocket operation.
+    # Replace <your_configured_port> with the port in server_runtime_config.json (default 8000).
     uvicorn server.main:app --host 0.0.0.0 --port <your_configured_port>

+    # Example using default port 8000:
-    # Example: uvicorn server.main:app --host 0.0.0.0 --port 8000
+    # uvicorn server.main:app --host 0.0.0.0 --port 8000
     ```
-    *   **Note on `--reload`**: Due to interactions between the Paho MQTT client's threading model and Uvicorn's auto-reloader, using the `--reload` flag can cause WebSocket connections to drop and MQTT client state to become inconsistent.
-For stable operation, especially when testing MQTT features, **run the server without `--reload`**.
-For backend code changes, a manual restart is necessary.
+    *   **Note on `--reload`**: Using Uvicorn\'s `--reload` flag can interfere with the Paho MQTT client\'s threading and WebSocket stability.
+For reliable operation, especially when using MQTT features, **run the server without `--reload`**.
+If you make backend code changes, a manual server restart is necessary.

 3.  **Start Frontend Development Server:**
+    *   Navigate to the `web/` directory.
+    *   Run the Vite development server:
     ```bash
     cd web
     npm run dev
     ```
-    Access the frontend at `http://localhost:5173` (or the port specified by Vite in the terminal).
+    *   Access the frontend in your browser, typically at `http://localhost:5173` (Vite will show the exact URL in the terminal).

 4.  **Initial Setup via Web UI:**
     *   Open the Web Frontend in your browser.
-    *   If `server_runtime_config.json` was not pre-configured, click "Show Settings", fill in your MQTT broker details, server port, and Kalman parameters, then save.
+    *   If `server_runtime_config.json` was not pre-configured, click "Show Settings," fill in your MQTT broker details, server port, and Kalman filter parameters, then save.
+The server will create/update the file.
-    *   In the "Map & Beacon Configuration" panel, click "Load Config via Paste", paste the JSON from your miniprogram tool, and submit.
+    *   In the "Map & Beacon Configuration" panel, click "Load Config via Paste," paste the JSON from your miniprogram tool, and submit.
 The map and beacons should appear.
     *   In the top panel, click "Connect MQTT" to establish the connection to your MQTT broker.

 5.  **View Results:**
-    *   If trackers are publishing data to the configured MQTT topic (and matching `MeasurementID "5002"` for SenseCAP), they should appear on the live map and in the trackers list.
+    *   If trackers are publishing data to the configured MQTT topic (and matching `MeasurementID "5002"` for SenseCAP devices, using MAC addresses defined in your beacon config), they should appear on the live map and in the trackers list.
+You can toggle "Show Trails" on the map to see recent movement.

-## Key Functionality & Files
+## Key Functionality & Files (for Developers)

-*   **MQTT Data Parsing:** `server/main.py` includes `parse_sensecap_payload` for handling incoming SenseCAP MQTT messages.
-The `on_message` callback filters for `MeasurementID "5002"`.
+*   **MQTT Data Parsing:** `server/main.py` (function `parse_sensecap_payload`) handles incoming SenseCAP MQTT messages.
+The `on_message` callback filters for `MeasurementID == "5002"`.
-*   **Positioning:** `server/positioning.py` contains distance calculation and trilateration.
-Beacons are matched using MAC addresses.
+*   **Positioning Logic:** `server/positioning.py` contains distance calculation (RSSI to distance) and trilateration algorithms.
+Beacon matching relies on MAC addresses from `miniprogram_config.json`.
+*   **Kalman Filter:** `server/positioning.py` (class `KalmanFilter2D`) provides 2D position smoothing.
-*   **Configuration Management:** `server/config_manager.py` handles loading and saving of the two JSON configuration files.
+*   **Configuration Management:** `server/config_manager.py` loads and saves the two primary JSON configuration files.
-*   **State Management & WebSockets:** `server/main.py` manages tracker states and uses `ConnectionManager` for broadcasting updates.
+*   **State Management & WebSockets:** `server/main.py` (class `ConnectionManager` and `tracker_states` dictionary) manages tracker states and broadcasts updates via WebSockets.
 *   **Frontend UI Components:**
-    *   `web/src/App.vue`: Main application shell, WebSocket handling, MQTT controls, and overall layout.
+    *   `web/src/App.vue`: Main application shell, WebSocket handling, MQTT controls, overall layout, and state management for UI sections.
-    *   `web/src/components/MapView.vue`: Renders the map and trackers.
+    *   `web/src/components/MapView.vue`: Renders the map, beacons, trackers, and trails using HTML Canvas.
     *   `web/src/components/ServerSettings.vue`: UI for managing `server_runtime_config.json`.

 ## Troubleshooting

-*   **WebSocket Disconnects / MQTT Status Not Updating:** If using `uvicorn` with `--reload`, this is the most likely cause.
-Run the backend server without the `--reload` flag.
+*   **WebSocket Disconnects / MQTT Status Not Updating:** This is often caused by running the Uvicorn backend server with the `--reload` flag.
+Run it without `--reload` for stability.
-*   **`NameError` or `AttributeError` in Backend:** Ensure all helper functions (like `parse_sensecap_payload`) are correctly defined and that constants (like `PASSWORD_PLACEHOLDER`) are present in their respective modules.
+*   **`NameError` or `AttributeError` in Backend:** Ensure all Python modules and their helper functions are correctly defined and imported.
+Check that constants (like `PASSWORD_PLACEHOLDER` in `config_manager.py`) are accessible.
+*   **Frontend Not Loading Data / API Errors (404, CORS):**
+    *   Verify the backend server is running.
-*   **Frontend Not Loading Data / API Errors:** Check the browser's developer console for JavaScript errors or network errors (404s, CORS issues if proxy is misconfigured).
-Ensure the Vite proxy in `web/vite.config.js` is correctly forwarding `/api` and `/ws` requests to your backend's host and port.
+    *   Check the browser\'s developer console (Network and Console tabs) for JavaScript errors or failed HTTP requests.
+    *   Ensure the Vite proxy in `web/vite.config.js` is correctly forwarding `/api` and `/ws` requests to your backend server\'s host and port.
-*   **MQTT Connection Issues:** Double-check all MQTT settings in `server_runtime_config.json` (broker host, port, credentials, client ID, topic, ApplicationID).
-Verify connectivity to the broker with another MQTT tool if unsure.
+*   **MQTT Connection Issues:**
+    *   Double-check all MQTT settings in `server_runtime_config.json` (broker host, port, credentials, client ID, topic, ApplicationID).
+    *   Verify general network connectivity to the MQTT broker using an external MQTT client tool (e.g., MQTT Explorer).
-*   **No Trackers Appearing:**
+*   **No Trackers Appearing on Map:**
-    *   Confirm MQTT is connected via the UI.
+    *   Confirm "MQTT: Connected" status in the UI.
-    *   Ensure trackers are publishing to the correct topic and `ApplicationID` as configured.
+    *   Ensure trackers are powered on and publishing data to the correct MQTT topic and `ApplicationID` as configured in `server_runtime_config.json`.
-    *   For SenseCAP, verify data is under `MeasurementID "5002"`.
+    *   For SenseCAP devices, verify data is being sent with `MeasurementID == "5002"`.
-    *   Check that beacon MAC addresses in your `miniprogram_config.json` match those being sent by the trackers.
+    *   Crucially, check that the MAC addresses of the beacons configured in your `miniprogram_config.json` (and loaded into the system) exactly match the MAC addresses being reported by the trackers in the MQTT messages.
-    *   Review backend logs for errors during message parsing or position calculation.
+    *   Review backend server logs for errors during message parsing or position calculation.

+---
+*This README provides guidance for v0.1 of the Multi-Tracker Beacon Positioning System.*